romland/xorzee/README.md

 ## Supported cameras
-Raspberry Pi cameras (or compatible) only.
 Due to dependency on motion vectors, USB cameras are not supported.
+So, Raspberry Pi cameras (or compatible) only.

 ## Development notes